JayJarosz/Guides/Manveers_Thundroid/thundroid_06_lnd.md

   `sudo cp lnd lncli /usr/local/bin/`

-# Initial Setup
+# LND Initial Setup
 You only have to do this once.
+You do NOT have to repeat this for updates.

 ### Public IP Script
 To announce our public IP address to the Lightning network, we need to first get it from a source outside of our network.